celso/c64/README.md

 -showmem
 ```

-And we have this alias in our ~/.bash_profile
+And we have this alias in our ~/.bash_profile for convenience.

 ```
 alias kick="java -jar /usr/local/KickAssembler/KickAss.jar"